 - If you signed up for extra benefits, also called "optional supplemental benefits," then you pay an additional premium each month for these extra benefits.
 If you have any questions about your plan premiums, please call Member Services (phone numbers are printed on the back cover of this booklet).
-Premiums for the optional supplemental benefits are shown below: - Comprehensive Dental Benefits \$17 - Some members are required to pay a Part D late enrollment penalty because they did not join a Medicare drug plan when they first became eligible or because they had a continuous period of 63 days or more when they didn't have "creditable" prescription drug coverage. ("Creditable" means the drug coverage is expected to pay, on average, at least as much as Medicare's standard prescription drug coverage.)
+Premiums for the optional supplemental benefits are shown below: - Comprehensive Dental 001 \$17 - Comprehensive Vision 001 \$3.70 - Some members are required to pay a Part D late enrollment penalty because they did not join a Medicare drug plan when they first became eligible or because they had a continuous period of 63 days or more when they didn't have "creditable" prescription drug coverage. ("Creditable" means the drug coverage is expected to pay, on average, at least as much as Medicare's standard prescription drug coverage.)
 For these members, the Part D late enrollment penalty is added to the plan's monthly premium.
-Their premium amount will be the monthly plan premium plus the amount of their Part D late enrollment penalty. - If you are required to pay the Part D late enrollment penalty, the cost of the late enrollment penalty depends on how long you went without Part D or creditable prescription drug coverage.
-Chapter 1, Section 5 explains the Part D late enrollment penalty. - If you have a Part D late enrollment penalty and do not pay it, you could be disenrolled from the plan.
+Their premium amount will be the monthly plan premium plus the amount of their Part D late enrollment penalty. - If you are required to pay the Part D late enrollment penalty, the cost of the late enrollment penalty depends on how long you went without Part D or other creditable prescription drug coverage.
+Chapter 1, Section 5 explains the Part D late enrollment penalty.